Zinoro

-Zinoro (之诺) is a luxury automobile marque owned by BMW Brilliance which specialises in electric vehicles.
+Zinoro (之诺) was a luxury automobile marque owned by BMW Brilliance which specialises in electric vehicles.
 It was launched in 2013.

 History

 In 2013, BMW and Brilliance decided to create a new electric car brand for the domestic Chinese market called Zinoro.
 The first vehicle of the branch to join the offer was the compact crossover Zinoro 1E developed as a twin version of the BMW X1, differing from it to a moderate extent visually, and above all - instead of an internal combustion engine, a purely electric drive.

 Two years later, during the 2015 Shanghai Auto Show, Zinoro presented the Concept Next prototype, which was a study announcement of the successor of the 1E model, and the vehicle debuted in production form in June 2016.
 Unlike its predecessor, the Zinoro 60H is a combustion-electric car of the plug-in hybrid type.
 Like its predecessor, the car is a twin model of the next incarnation BMW X1.
 Zinoro cars were offered in parallel with the BMW sister products exclusively on the Chinese market.